sam-itt/sofis/README.md

 ```

 Here we just need configure to generate a header for sdl_gpu to be usable.
-Do *not* type make to build sdl_gpu at this stage.
+Do *not* type make to build sdl_pcf at this stage.
 Continue with:

 ```sh
 $ cd ..